RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 Directives may have **required arguments**.
 In many cases, an argument that is a unique identifier for that particular directive's ``div`` id, will follow the ``::`` in the directive (example below).

 Further (often optional) additions generally occur below that first line, surrounded by single ``:``s.
-Some of those require arguments of their own -- for example, the ``:thumb:`` addition for the ``video`` directive  requires a path to a ``.png`` image for the thumbnail image that should appear for the video.
+Some of those require parameters -- for example, the ``:thumb:`` addition for the ``video`` directive  requires a path to a ``.png`` image for the thumbnail image that should appear for the video, which you can see in the video directive **Example in reStructured Text**.

 Directives